 We got good advice from a friend who lives in New York to fly to Phoenix (instead of Vegas) for a road trip to Grand Canyon South Rim.
-And apart from that useful tip to shape your itinerary to one of the 7 natural wonders of the world, this post will answer queries on best viewpoints at the south rim of Grand Canyon, how best to plan your one day trip to Grand Canyon and also on Grand Canyon bike tours.
+And apart from that useful tip to shape your trip to one of the 7 natural wonders of the world, this post will answer queries on best viewpoints at the south rim of Grand Canyon, how best to plan your one day trip to Grand Canyon and also on Grand Canyon bike tours.
 If you are visiting the west coast, chances are quite high that the Grand Canyon is a part of your USA West Coast Itinerary, so read on.

 But first, why was flying to Phoenix from San Francisco good advice, you may ask?
 Well, it made us stop overnight in Sedona and see its stunning red rocky mountains.
 The Sedona stopover for a day turned out to be worth all that we had been told.
 And the drive from Sedona to Grand Canyon via Flagstaff – considered one of the 10 most scenic drives in the USA – was beautiful.

 Back to our trip to the majestic natural wonder that is Grand Canyon.
 This along with our trip to Yosemite National park with kids made up for most of the outdoor adventures on the US west coast.